fakel/dodge-them-all/README.md

 If you want to contribute to this project, you are welcome to fork it and open issues to improve it.

+## Improvements, Contributions, Requests and Proposals

+If you want to contribute, make proposals, send requests or you have any idea you want to see in the app in the future, please comment it on this issue: https://github.com/fakel/dodge-them-all/issues/1

 ## Usage

 The easiest way to start is to download the .exe installer in the releases section and execute it.